-- The majority of employees in the Trust (78%) are female with 68% of our leadership roles occupied by female staff.
-This is an increase of 6% from the previous year. - Of the ten schools within the Trust, five are primary and five secondary academies.
+- The majority of employees in the Trust (79%) are female with 65% of our leadership roles occupied by female staff. - Of the ten schools within the Trust, five are primary and five secondary academies.
 The Primary Schools are predominantly staffed by females whilst there is more balance in the secondary schools.
 This reflects the national profile. - There is a greater percentage of females working in support and especially part-time support staff roles across the Trust.
 Discussions with our staff confirm this is primarily because such roles tend to provide a greater level of personal flexibility and can accommodate a work-life balance more easily than managerial roles.
+These roles generally offer staff the opportunity to work term time only.

-- Of our 10 schools, 6 have a female headteacher, and of the three most senior roles in the Trust two are female. - Brooke Weston Trust is committed to the reduction of its gender pay gap as far as possible, however the reality is that whilst the percentage of females in support staff roles in schools remains high it is unlikely that the overall gender pay gap figures in the education sector can be closed significantly since the analysis is done using mean and median averages. - In order to further reduce our gender pay gap at Brooke Weston Trust we would need to recruit the same proportion of men and women to each hourly rate of pay across the MAT.
+- Of our 10 schools, 6 have a female headteacher, and of our Central Executive Team, two of the five most senior roles are held by females, with a third appointed with effect from April 1st 2022. - Brooke Weston Trust is committed to the reduction of its gender pay gap as far as possible, however whilst the percentage of females in support staff roles in schools remains high it is unlikely that the overall gender pay gap figures in the education sector can be closed significantly since the analysis is done using mean and median averages. - In order to further reduce our gender pay gap at Brooke Weston Trust we would need to recruit the same proportion of men and women to each hourly rate of pay across the MAT.
 Due to the spread of support staff roles in the lower quartiles, this would mean we would need to recruit more males to the lower paid roles.
-As stated above these roles attract a greater percentage of females as they tend to accommodate a greater level of flexibility - Over the coming year we will commit to ensuring there is no gender bias in our recruitment processes, and we will seek to look at whether senior roles can be advertised on a part time basis to encourage more female applicants - We will ensure that career development opportunities are distributed fairly, and we will continue to look at how professional development is split amongst gender.
-Our last cohort of the Leadership Academy which is run at the Trust had a total of 18 delegates.
-The gender split was 6 male (33%) 12 female (67%).
+As stated above, these roles tend to attract a greater percentage of females seeking higher degrees of flexibility during school holidays, mostly to address childcare needs. - Over the coming year we will commit to ensuring there is no gender bias in our recruitment processes, and we will continue to explore where senior roles can be advertised on a part time basis to encourage more female applicants. - We will ensure that career development opportunities are distributed fairly, and we will continue to look at how professional development is split amongst gender.
+Our last cohort of the Leadership Academy which is run at the Trust had a total of 17 delegates.
+The gender split was 6 male (35%) 11 female (65%). - in 2021 the Trust introduced an Equalities Group, in which we look at issues affecting staff and students alike.
+Part of the group's remit will involve reviewing the Gender Pay Gap and identifying areas in which we can make improvements.